-This page contains research documenting Florida’s staggering annual college educational investment loss… Approximately $300 million, based on only five (FSU, UCF, UF, UM and FIU) out of Florida’s 97 colleges offering filmmaking-related careers.
+This page contains research documenting Florida’s staggering annual college educational investment loss… Approximately $300 million, based on only five (FSU, UCF, UF, USF and FIU) out of Florida’s 97 colleges offering filmmaking-related careers.

 An approximation of Florida’s problem is documented in these charts.
 This estimation is based on the actual number of graduates and their likely corresponding Florida financial aid.
 The universe for this illustration is constrained to: